uhback/react-native-jsonTutorial/README.md

 # react-native-jsonTutorial
-react-native json call and receive data tutorial
+react-native json call and receive data tutorial create request function to get data from json

+# View
-# Using FlatList, List, ListItem from 'react-native'
+using FlatList with List, ListItem from 'react-native'